mhco/Timbers-Raid-Summoner/Docs/Features.md

 - "Summoning..." status is broadcast to all addon users in real-time
 - Players who join mid-summon will see the current summoning status

+### Soul Shard Count
+- Keep track of how many soul shards you have so you aren't caught off guard
+- A count in the top left corner of the addon window shows how many Soul Shards are in your bags

 ## Keyword Detection

 - Automatically detects summon requests in party and raid chat